Amway Grand Plaza Hotel: Amway Grand Plaza Tower

 The Amway Grand Plaza Hotel Tower, originally the Pantlind Hotel, is a 29-story, 318 foot tall tower that opened in 1983.
 The tower was constructed following a renovation project of the Amway Grand Plaza Hotel initiated by Rich DeVos.

 In the 1970s, the suburbs of Grand Rapids, such as Wyoming, enjoyed a great retail environment with many new developments happening along the 28th Street corridor.
 In 1979 after many turned towards the suburbs, the Pantlind Hotel was purchased by Amway, with Amway funding a $60 million renovation project that was described by The New York Times as being "extensive".

 On September 15, 1981, the renovated Pantlind Hotel, now known as Amway Grand Plaza Hotel opened.
 The reopening of the hotel was presided over by President Gerald R. Ford and his wife Betty Ford during a formal black-tie gathering.
-Two years later in 1983, the 29 story tower was finally completed, becoming the city's tallest building after surpassing the McKay Tower, holding the title of tallest building in Grand Rapids until Plaza Towers was completed in 1991.
+Two years later in 1983, the 29 story tower was finally completed, ending the McKay Tower's 56-year reign as the tallest building in Grand Rapids.
+It held the title until Plaza Towers was completed in 1991.

 In 1985, two years after the tower was constructed, Jack Schnedler of the Chicago Sun-Times stated:

 Other guests who have stayed at the hotel include political figures and officials such as British Prime Minister Margaret Thatcher, Queen Noor of Jordan and General Norman Schwarzkopf Jr. as well as celebrities such as James Earl Jones, Cher, Joe Montana, Faye Dunaway, and Jerry Seinfeld In 2011, Grand Rapids mayor George Heartwell credited the development of the Amway Grand Hotel with reshaping downtown Grand Rapids.

 In 2014, the tower underwent a $14 million renovation that included updating electrical outlets and network connections, as well as giving the room and bathroom designs a more modern look.
 It was the sixth renovation to rooms in the tower since 1983.

 Starting in 2011, the hotel started an effort to rebrand first with replacing the 1913 Room restaurant with a Ruth's Chris Steak House.
 In May 2015, Cygnus 27 restaurant had changed its menu to a Latin one.
 The Cornucopia and Bentham's restaurants were redone as Wolfgang Puck restaurants opening the fall of 2015.
 Prior to 2016, the Amway Grand Plaza Hotel was affiliated with the Preferred Hotels & Resorts reservation system.
 In 2016, the hotel became a part of the Curio Collection by Hilton reservation system.

 Amway stated in August 2018 that renovations to the tower would begin in January 2019 and would be scheduled to finish in April 2021.
 Changes include modernizing the function and appearance by making windows lighter colored which will span from floor to ceiling.
 The height of the tower will also increase slightly as a result of new construction.